Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Temporary Alimony in New York

-Temporary alimony in New York lasts during the duration of the divorce proceedings themselves.
-New York courts have a formula they use to calculate the suggested amount of temporary alimony.
+Temporary alimony, legally known as temporary maintenance or pendente lite maintenance, lasts for the duration of the divorce proceedings.
+New York courts apply a statutory formula to calculate the presumptive amount of temporary maintenance.
 If the court determines the baseline support determined by the calculator to be unjust or inappropriate, a judge can increase or decrease the amount as they see fit.

 Post-divorce Alimony